My Capital Allocation

 Any Recovery Could Be Years Away

 I strongly urge investors to step back from the noise.
 This recovery is about as bad as the recovery that began in Sep 2002 or the August 1998.
 Both of these were not credit crises and as such the recessions saw unemployment more in the 8% range.
-I believe the recovery we are in will take a lot longer based on past historic credit crises of other nations.
-The deleveraging that needs to go forward will take years and that is why I believe it is so important to establish ranges on stocks and the market, so I can remain invested, know what to do at different valuation levels and know when to commit fresh capital when stock or bond plunges occur.
+I believe the recovery we are in will take a longer based on past historic credit crises of other nations.
+The deleveraging that needs to go forward will take some time and that is why I believe it is important to establish ranges on stocks and the market.
+In this way I can remain invested, know what to do at different valuation levels and know when to commit fresh capital when stock or bond plunges occur.

 I believe that Investing is not rocket science or luck.
 It is establishing goals, developing strategies and following those strategies to a profitable conclusion.
 I cannot accomplish that if I only look a few weeks or a month down the road.
 America is a great country and I believe the American story has a lot more pages to write.